 You have kept count of my tossings; put my tears in your bottle.
 Are they not in your book?
 (Psalm 56:8)

 Yesterday evening my heart was grieved to read the news of the death of Jarrid Wilson; a high profile, 30-year-old pastor from California, who took his own life Monday evening after a long battle with depression.
 News like this is as tragic as it comes.
 The darkness of depression is very real, and Christians are in no way immune from experiencing it.
 Neither are pastors, as Wilson’s death demonstrates.

-I didn’t know Jarrid Wilson or know much about his ministry, but I have experienced something of the darkness of depression and deep discouragement in pastoral ministry, and I know that depressed and discouraged pastors are far more common than many understand.
-One of main reasons that depression, despondency, and discouragement become very real possibilities for those in pastoral ministry is that ministry is filled (as all of life is) with innumerable sorrows that no one in this life will ever see or acknowledge, but God.… Continue reading
+I didn’t know Jarrid Wilson or know much about his ministry, but I have experienced something of the darkness of depression and deep discouragement in pastoral ministry, and I know that depressed and discouraged pastors are far more common than many understand. … Continue reading

 Our oldest child just crossed into the teenager years.
 The emotions are high, logic off, and at times I’m dealing with an adult while other times a kid.
 This is par for the course.
 But as a friend of mine once told me, “Parents are not teachable when it comes to their kids.”
 Ouch, this is not what I want describing me.
 Unfortunately I have too many blind spots in my life to assume I always know what is best for my child.
 This reality prompted me to ask two different Youth Minister friends, in different parts of the country the same question.… Continue reading